NeuSDFusion: A Spatial-Aware Generative Model for 3D Shape Completion, Reconstruction, and Generation: Introduction

 In the fast-paced realm of computer vision and graphics, generative modeling has emerged as a crucial aspect of 3D shape creation, propelling advancements in 3D content generation.
 Recently, the remarkable achievements of generative models in 2D image synthesis and video production have inspired significant interest in exploring generative techniques, such as diffusion models~\cite{rombach2022high,ramesh2022hierarchical}, in the creation of 3D content.
 This development reflects a broader transition towards more sophisticated and flexible 3D shape generation methods, fueled by the growing demand for high-quality 3D content across diverse industry applications.

 Recent studies~\cite{hong2023lrm,gao2022get3d,poole2022dreamfusion} have focused on understanding 3D geometry by leveraging multi-view supervision with predefined camera positions and incorporating inductive biases through neural rendering~\cite{mildenhall2021nerf} techniques.
 While these approaches yield impressive results, the training process can be time-consuming and often overlooks accessible 3D data that could be harnessed to derive more effective shape priors.
 To directly exploit such shape priors from 3D data, contemporary methods~\cite{cheng2023sdfusion, li2023dqd} typically model the distribution of 3D objects using explicit 3D representations.
 These techniques frequently employ Truncated Signed Distance Function (T-SDF) as the 3D object representation and utilize an encoder to embed an object directly into a latent representation.
-However, the T-SDF representation is generally memory-intensive, hindering the capture of detailed shape characteristics due to memory constraints.
-Furthermore, T-SDF truncates distance values, leading to a discontinuous representation that may not be optimal for applications requiring smooth surfaces or continuous fields.
+However, the T-SDF representation usually employs a 3D voxel representation to store the distance field, which is generally memory-intensive, hindering the capture of detailed shape characteristics due to memory constraints.
 Inspired by recent efforts~\cite{chan2022efficient} in using 2D plane representations for 3D shape modeling, some works~\cite{chou2023diffusion,gupta20233dgen} opt to encode an object as a tri-plane representation for embedding and employ point clouds as an intermediate representation.
 However, such an intermediate representation necessitates extra encoding networks, resulting in reduced efficiency.
 NFD~\cite{shue20233d}, a work closely related to ours, utilizes tri-planes as the 3D object representation.
 However, their tri-planes are learned from occupancy grids, so that the representation capability is constrained by the grid resolution.
 This limitation highlights the need for more advanced 3D shape representations that can effectively capture spatial coherence and generate high-quality 3D shapes, paving the way for further progress in the field of 3D generative models.